Affordable Bankruptcy Fees And Costs: What Does It Cost To File Bankruptcy?

-How Do I Pay the Fees and Costs?
+How Do I Pay The Fees And Costs?

 In a Chapter 7 case, all fees and court costs must be paid prior to the time that the petition is filed with the court.
-Any other arrangement, such as an agreement to make payments after filing, must be discussed with a Borders and Gerace Attorney.
+Any other arrangement, such as an agreement to make payments after filing, must be discussed with a Borders & Gerace, LLC, attorney.
 If payment of these funds all at once presents a problem, one possibility is to make payments over time prior to filing.
 Once you have paid a retainer amount that we agree on, you may advise your creditors that you have retained an attorney.
 Our office will confirm this with your creditors, and attempt to slow down their collection attempts hopefully, long enough to enable you to gather all the necessary funds in order to file.

 As indicated above, most of the fees in a Chapter 13 typically are paid as part of your plan payments.
 As you pay the trustee on a monthly basis, the trustee will pay the legal fees over a period of time.

-Payment of the legal costs can be paid by cash, money order, check, or debit from your checking account.
+Payment of the legal costs can be paid by cash, money order, check or debit from your checking account.